-In attendance there were celebrities like Akhumzi Jezile, Malusi Gigaba, Shaka Sisulu, Khaya Dlanga, Lupi Ngcayisa, and Ndumiso Lindi.
-Beda matched her husband's monochrome attire with her colorful Makoti, and it was well adorned in beadings and creamy layers.
+In attendance, there were celebrities like Akhumzi Jezile, Malusi Gigaba, Shaka Sisulu, Khaya Dlanga, Lupi Ngcayisa, and Ndumiso Lindi.
+Beda matched her husband's monochrome attire with her colourful Makoti, and it was well adorned in beadings and creamy layers.

 The parenting hustle

 One would imagine that Mayihlome Tshwete settled for December 12 to give his lady a birthday gift in the form of a wedding because that was her birthday.
 Whichever the case, the two became one, and after only three months in their marriage, they welcomed a bouncing baby boy.
 Zizo Tshwete son was named Vukile.

 In many ways, Mrs Tshwete is having fun raising her son.
 She admits that parenting is no walk in the park, but at the end of the day, it is quite fulfilling.
 She once shared on Instagram how her week had been with Vukile and invited other mothers to join the discussion.

 One of her chats had such a message: